MichielNoback/java_gitbook/05_web/thymeleaf_expressions.md

 #### The session object

 The session object is simply available as `session`.
-The expression `${session.user.email}` will display the 'email' property of the User object registered as attribute on the 'session' object: `session.setAttribute("logged_in_user", new User("Henk", "henk@example.com", Role.USER));` will give
+The expression `${session.user.email}` will display the 'email' property of the User object registered as attribute on the 'session' object: `session.setAttribute("user", new User("Henk", "henk@example.com", Role.USER));` will give
 "henk@example.com"

-the details of sessions are the topic of a separate post.
+The details of sessions are the topic of a separate post, however.

 ### Locally scoped variables with `*{}`